wintvelt/sst-ms-template/README.md

 - includes a github action workflow, that runs tests and deploys (only if on branch main or dev)
 - the workflow also calls a public API, to publish all dependencies

-This template contains all the basics, for posting (and retrieving) microservice dependencies.
-Inner workings described [in another readme doc](assets/DepenencyPubReadMe.md).
+This template contains a very basic setup, with a simple POST API.
+More components can be found for example in the [publishing microservice sst-test](https://github.com/wintvelt/sst-test).

 ## APIs and Event streams
 The microservice is responsible for: